 Planning to import sunglasses and other non-prescription eyewear to the United States?
-In this article, we explain what you must know about FDA regulations, labeling requirements, lab testing, and much more.
+In this article, we explain what you must know about FDA regulations for sunglasses, and the OSH Act for safety glasses.

 21 CFR (FDA): Sunglasses

-Sunglasses, spectacle frames, spectacle lens, and magnifying spectacles are categorized as medical devices by the FDA in the US, thus those products manufactured, imported and sold in the US market should comply with the applicable FDA (Food and Drug Administration) regulations.
+Sunglasses, spectacle frames, spectacle lenses, and magnifying spectacles are categorized as Class 1 medical devices by the FDA.
+As such, covered products manufactured, imported, and sold in the US market should comply with the applicable FDA 21 CFR requirements.

-According to the FDA, eyewear products importers should adhere to the following requirements:
+According to the FDA, eyewear importers and manufacturers should adhere to the following registration requirements:

 a.
-Manufacturers and importers must register their establishment with the FDA.
+They must register their establishment with the FDA.
 This process is known as establishment registration 21 CFR 807

 b.
 Foreign companies must register their establishment with FDA and name a United States Agent